-The breadth, depth, and subjects covered in Life Coach training varies greatly, as does pricing, and accreditation.
+The breadth, depth, and subjects covered in life coach training vary greatly, as do pricing and accreditation.

-Consider whether the course forms part of a career change or to gain insight into what life coaching is and how it may help you?
+Consider whether you’d like the course to form part of a career change or to provide insight into what life coaching is and how it may help you.

-Udemy offers a wide range of training for life coaching, many at reduced prices.
+Udemy offers a wide range of training courses for life coaching, many at reduced prices.

 - Structure coaching sessions